-Durham report finds FBI probe into Trump-Russia ties was flawed
+Durham report: FBI criticised by special counsel for Trump-Russia probe

 It did not, however, find that the Trump campaign and Russia conspired together to influence the election.

-On his Truth Social social media platform on Monday, Mr Trump said the report shows that the "American public was scammed".
+Writing on his social media platform, Truth Social, Mr Trump said the report shows that the "American public was scammed".
+He cited the report's conclusion that there was not enough evidence to warrant a full investigation by the FBI.
+Mr Trump has long claimed that members of the "Deep State" are targeting him unfairly.

-The former President had long alleged the report would expose the "crime of the century".
+Last year, Mr Trump said that he believed the Durham report would provide evidence of "really bad, evil, unlawful and unconstitutional" activities and "reveal corruption at a level never before seen in our country".

-Mr Durham's four-year investigation has resulted in three prosecutions, including an FBI attorney who pleaded guilty to altering evidence while applying for permission to eavesdrop on a former Trump campaign official.
+Mr Durham's four-year investigation has resulted in three prosecutions.
+They include an FBI attorney who pleaded guilty to altering evidence while applying for permission to eavesdrop on a former Trump campaign official.

 Two other people were acquitted on charges of lying to the FBI.